 In this section, we compare the original RGPS deformation data to the unfiltered and filtered versions of our RGPS Image Pair dataset.
-A consistency check based on spatial scaling analysis is proposed and the differences between the three datasets in terms of spatial scaling and total opening/closing are discussed.
+A validation metric consistency check based on spatial scaling analysis is proposed and the differences between the three datasets in terms of spatial scaling and total opening/closing are discussed.

 To compare the original RGPS deformation data with the unfiltered and filtered deformation data produced by our method, we generate composite pictures of the deformation rates for specific periods.
-The periods have to be long enough to ensure a good spatial coverage, but not too long to avoid mixing incoherent information.
-For this study, we select the data for which the time of the first and second images, noted t{k-1} and t_k respectively, are within a period of 8 days centered on a target date, and for which the time interval, $\Delta t = t_k - t{k-1}$, is between 1 and 6 days.
-For the RGPS dataset, we add a criterion to reject cells larger than $400 \, \mathrm{km}^2$.
+The periods have to be large long enough to ensure a good spatial coverage, but not too large long to avoid mixing incoherent information.
+For this study, we select the data for which the time of the first and second images, noted $t{k-1}$ and $t_k$ respectively, are within a period of 8 days centered on a target date, and for which the time interval, $\Delta t = t_k - t{k-1}$ , is between 1 and 6 days.
+For the RGPS dataset, we add a criterion to reject cells larger than 400 km.

 Selected cells may cover the same area but correspond to different dates and time intervals.
 This redundancy may impact statistical distribution and scaling analysis, so we apply a second selection step.
 We first define a regular grid at a resolution of 20 km.
-For each box of this grid, we find the cells whose center is in the box and we keep only those whose date, defined as $(t_k + t{k-1})/2$, is the closest to the target date.
+For each box of this grid, we find the cells whose center is in the box and we keep only those whose date, defined as $(t_k + t{k-1})/2$ , is the closest to the target date.
 This selection step creates some gaps in the coverage but is necessary to ensure a minimum consistency of the composite fields.
 Note that no averaging or interpolation is done during the generation of the composite deformation fields.

 Figure 7 shows the divergence rate for the period 2-10 February 2007 given by the RGPS Lagrangian deformation dataset.
-Some features are so polluted by a succession of highly negative and positive values that it is very difficult to identify where cracks are opening, closing or sliding.
+Some features are so polluted by a succession of highly negative and positive values that it is very difficult to identify which where cracks are opening, closing or sliding.
 Figure 8 shows the unfiltered divergence rate for the same period obtained after the first step of our method.
 As in the RGPS dataset, the artificial noise is important and mainly located along linear kinematic features.
-Figure 9 shows the filtered divergence rate obtained with a deformation threshold of 0.02 per day and n=3.
+Figure 9 shows the filtered divergence rate obtained with a deformation threshold of 0.02 per day and n = 3.

 The reduction of the noise makes much easier the identification of the opening and closing cracks.

-3.1 Consistency check
+3.1 ValidationConsistency check

-To evaluate our method in a more quantitative way, we propose a metric based on a spatial scaling analysis.
+To validate evaluate our method in a more quantitative way, we propose a metric based on a spatial scaling analysis.
 Scaling analysis is a powerful tool to characterize sea ice dynamical behavior, and has been successfully used in previous studies to reveal the power-law scaling of sea ice deformations (Marsan et al., 2004; Rampal et al., 2008).
+Since the result of the scaling analysis is by definition very sensitive to the presence of noise and extreme values in the analyzed field, one may use it to check the presence of spurious noise in deformation datasets.